 – Medium level of fitness: You can actively participate in activities and can handle the physical demands associated with work on the project.

-– Medical insurance that includes evacuation
+– Medical insurance / Travel insurance

 Volunteers will receive 3 meals a day.